de-DEen-US

 Portugal

 For years, Portugal stood in Spain's shadow for me.
 I saw the country as its little sister and thought the siblings were all too similar.
 Wrongly, as it turned out!
 Because Portugal has a beautiful face of its own: the language is not only different, it also sounds different.
 The coasts are much more striking and the Portuguese houses more stylish.
-The country's textile industry is also stylish.
+The country's fashion industry carries that same sense of style.
 Portugal also has its own food and wine culture, led by port wine and pastel de nata.
 But see Portugal's charm for yourself.

 Destinations in Portugal: